ASU-EGR304-2025-F-208/ASU-EGR-304-Team-208/docs/02-Team-Organization.md

 ---

 ## Team Charter
 > At JECK™, we believe in creating simple and durable devices that assist with everyday life.
-This starts with ensuring the user experience is as straightforward as possible—no need for ridiculously long instructions.
+This starts with ensuring the user experience is as straightforward as possible; no need for ridiculously long instructions.
 Ideally, all the customer should need to do is install the product and turn it on.
 We also strive to make our products versatile.

 ## Product Mission Statement